Science Education Alliance

 - opportunities for professional development, through effective presentation of research, networking with other SEA participants, and dissemination of research findings, including co-authorship on submission to genome databases and peer-reviewed publications;

 [for a complete list of publications, see the right rail]

 - an increased likelihood of persisting in the sciences - see An Inclusive Research-Education Community (iRec): Impact of the SEA-PHAGES program on research outcomes and student learning.
 2017.
 PNAS

-The PHAGES project is open to all 2-year and 4-year colleges and universities.
+The PHAGES project is open to all 2-year and 4-year US colleges and universities.

 The GENES project is open to all institutions already offering the PHAGES project.